Murtz: Early life

-Born and brought up in Harrow to Pakistani parents, Murtz started out pursuing an interest in dancing whilst studying Business Management at the University of Westminster in 1999.
+Born and brought up in Harrow to Pakistani parents, Murtz started out pursuing an interest in dancing whilst studying business management at the University of Westminster in 1999.
 He performed to audiences of over 10,000 people with the some of top Bollywood choreographers and actors including Anil Kapoor, Akshay Kumar, Karishma Kapoor, Mahima Choudry, Sunil Shetty and Gulshan Grover to mention a few.
-At the same time he was asked to model for many of the large UK Asian fashion houses and was also featured in several print advertising campaigns for mainstream clients including British Telecom and a television commercial for Chamption Atta.
+At the same time he was asked to model for many of the large UK Asian fashion houses and was also featured in several print advertising campaigns for mainstream clients including British Telecom and a television commercial for Champion Atta.

 In 2000 Murtz moved on from dancing to presenting events as a host/compere for University of London Asian Society shows.
 In the same year he was head-hunted by television networks and at the age of 20 was signed-up as the newest resident presenter or VJ for Zee TV with his own TV show.